-And if we talk about the pace at which software applications are brought to market these days, Agile seems to be have made an impact and is considered the most relevant approach to manage the SDLC cycle.
+And if we talk about the pace at which software applications are brought to market these days, Agile seems to have made an impact and is considered the most relevant approach to manage the SDLC cycle.

-Amongst the three scaling frameworks, SAFe (Scaled Agile Framework) is the one that can extend to the best possible level, while strictly maintaining the Agile principles.
+Amongst these three scaling frameworks, SAFe (Scaled Agile Framework) is the one that can extend to the best possible level, while strictly maintaining the Agile principles.
 The later segment discusses all three frameworks in detail and compares them to understand the basic differences between SAFe vs LeSS vs DaD.

 Scaling Agile Frameworks: What are they and How do they Work?

 Consider this.
-Your teams (say 2 scrum teams with 7 members each) is developing a software product.
+Your team (say 2 scrum teams with 7 members each) is developing a software product.
 Developers, product owners, and scrum master collaborate through daily scrum (stand-up) to ensure on-time delivery of the project.
 It’s a simple case of small-scale product development using Scrum methodology.
 Here, the teams work at single geo-location, can manage dependencies by collaborating, and ensures seamless integration.

-Now, think of a large-scale product, wherein 10 teams of 6-9 members each are working (2 of them from a different geographical area).
+Now, think of a large-scale product, wherein 10 scrum teams of 6-9 members each are working (2 of them from a different geographical area).
 Every team has developers, a product owner, a scrum master, and other engineers working to deliver high-quality release.
 Each team, in this case, will be following the scrum methodology to plan, manage, and deliver part of the solution.
 But, there will be a challenge when they have to collaborate to discuss blockers, delays, early completion, integrations, dependencies, and more.

 In this case, the Agile teams look beyond day planning, iterations, and release.
 They also involve product and portfolio planning, which somehow makes management of the SDLC cycle complex.
 The Agile model, in such a case, will look something like this: